samuelmeuli/action-maven-publish/README.md

           nexus_password: ${{ secrets.nexus_password }}
 ```

-This should be all the configuration you need.
-Every time you push to `master`, the action will be run.
+Every time you push to `master`, the action will be executed.
 If your `pom.xml` file contains a non-snapshot version tag and all tests pass, your package will automatically be deployed.

 ## Configuration

+In addition to the input variables listed above, the action can be configured with the following variables:

-- The default Nexus instance used by this action is OSSRH.
-If you are deploying to a **different Nexus instance**, you can pass in the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations) as a `server_id` input variable.
+- **`server_id`:** The default Nexus instance used by this action is OSSRH.
+If you are deploying to a different Nexus instance, you can pass in the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations)
-- If you want to pass additional flags/arguments to the Maven deploy command, you can do that using the `maven_args` input variable.
+- **`maven_args`:** Additional flags/arguments to pass to the Maven deploy command

 ## Development